nonpartisan-redistricting-datahub/Processing-Requests/Dem_Rep_20_Pres_Results_22_Leg_Districts_01_13_23/README.md

 - Combine all of the block-level VEST disaggregated 2020 general election results
 - Filter down to the votes for just Biden and Trump
 - Join to the national BAF
-- Aggregate into new districts
+- Aggregate to new districts
 - Create the vote share percentages

 ## Links to datasets used: